-Salomon Speedcross 4 Facts
+Salomon Speedcross 4 Review Facts

-surfaces.
+There haven't been many changes to this shoe in general, but there are a couple of changes on the outsole.
+It still uses the Contigrip outsole rubber, but Salomon claims it is stickier than previously, which really helps you to stick to wet surfaces.
 They also made some slight changes to the outsole pattern.
-It’s still made of chevron shaped lugs, but they are slightly smaller and there are more of them and in areas where it was previously covered in half a lug, Salomon has fit a full lug along the outside, making it slightly grippier than previously.
+It’s still made of chevron-shaped lugs, but they are slightly smaller and there are more of them and in areas where it was previously covered in half a lug, Salomon has fit a full lug along the outside, making it slightly grippier than previously.
 Unfortunately, these lugs are still prone to wearing out prematurely if used on hard terrain.

-from the 3rd edition to the 4th, which is most likely due to them being able to put the same amount of dual density EVA with a lighter weight.
-The cushion is strategically placed throughout the midsole to absorb shock where you need it most in the heel, while also allowing the shoe to retain it’s flexibility.
+There haven’t been many changes to the midsole material, although Salomon did manage to shave off a little weight from the 3rd edition to the 4th, which is most likely due to them being able to put the same amount of dual-density EVA with a lighter weight.
+The cushion is placed specifically throughout the midsole to absorb shock where you need it most in the heel, while also allowing the shoe to retain its flexibility.
 The cushion also supports and cradles the foot to promote good form and dissuade runners from pronating.

 The upper of this shoe is still made with Salomon’s Sensifit technology which really works to wrap around the foot and offer a snug fit, especially in the midfoot area.
 The quick lace